GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Introduction

-First, FM is not capable of capturing higher-order feature interactions.
-In fact, higher-order FM (HOFM) that models higher-order feature interactions has been introduced in the original work of FM~\cite{rendle2010factorization,rendle2012factorization}.
-However, in practice it suffers from the high complexity due to combinatorial expansion.
-Later numerous variants of FM that leverage Deep Neural Networks (DNNs) to learn high-order feature interactions have been proposed~\cite{zhang2016deep,he2017neural2,cheng2016wide,guo2017deepfm}.
-Factorisation-machine supported Neural Networks (FNNs)~\cite{zhang2016deep} apply DNN on top of pre-trained factorization machines to model high-order interactions.
-Neural Factorization Machines (NFM)~\cite{he2017neural2} design a bi-interaction layer to learn the pairwise feature interaction and apply DNN to learn the higher-order ones.
-Wide\&Deep~\cite{cheng2016wide} and DeepFM \cite{guo2017deepfm} introduce hybrid architecture containing a shallow component and deep one, in order to jointly learn both the low-order and high-order feature interactions.
-However, these models based on DNNs learn high-order feature interactions in a bit-wise, implicit fashion.
-They typically lack persuasive rationales to explain the outcomes of the models.
+One of the main limitations of FM is that it is not able to capture higher-order feature interactions, which are interactions between three or more features.
+While higher-order FM (HOFM) has been proposed~\cite{rendle2010factorization,rendle2012factorization} as a way to address this issue, it suffers from high complexity due to the combination expansion of higher-order interactions.
+This makes HOFM difficult to use in practice.
+To address the limitations of FM in capturing higher-order feature interactions, several variants have been proposed that utilize deep neural networks (DNNs)~\cite{zhang2016deep,he2017neural2,cheng2016wide,guo2017deepfm}.
+Factorisation machine-supported neural networks (FNNs)~\cite{zhang2016deep} apply DNNs on top of pretrained factorization machines to model high-order interactions.
+Neural factorization machines (NFM)~\cite{he2017neural2} design a bi-interaction layer to learn pairwise feature interactions and apply DNNs to learn higher-order interactions.
+Wide\&Deep~\cite{cheng2016wide} introduces a hybrid architecture containing both shallow and deep components to jointly learn low-order and high-order feature interactions.
+DeepFM~\cite{guo2017deepfm} similarly combines a shallow component with a deep component to learn both types of interactions.
+While these DNN-based models can effectively learn high-order feature interactions, in an implicit, bitwise manner.
+Consequently, they may lack the ability to provide persuasive rationales for their outputs.

-Second, considering the interactions between every pair of features is suboptimal as some feature interactions may not be beneficial to the prediction.
-Modeling these unhelpful feature interactions will introduce noise and cause overfitting~\cite{zhang2016understanding,su2020detecting}.
-Taking the example of a movie again, the feature interactions between \emph{Language} and \emph{Release Date} might not be beneficial to the prediction as their interactions fail to provide beneficial information to the prediction.
-Modeling these irrelevant feature interactions will not provide helpful information, but instead makes it harder to train the model.